puzzmo-com/blog.puzzmo.com/content/posts/2024/04/28/augmentations/index.md

 }
 ```

-Which is a lot of today page info, and then an "augmentations" object which is what we'll get into next
+Which is a lot of today page info, and then an "augmentations" object which is what we'll get into next.

 {{< /details >}}

 #### Puzzle Completion

 We do a lot of post-processing when someone has completed a puzzle; think leaderboards, user stats, puzzle stats, group updates, events and site stats.
-These are the type of systems which we want the games team to be able to influence without making API code changes!
+These are the types of systems which we want the games team to be able to influence without making API code changes!

 Similar to how we implemented augmentations into an existing workflow for puzzle creation, the completion infrastructure is also built atop the existing flows for building games inside Puzzmo.
 In this case, I extended the admin tools for our games to include augmentations: